(Average: 15 minute read).

 “Do you see the problem?
 The man has murdered 100 men (including the monk) and Allah simply turns a blind eye to it and forgives without any form of retribution.
 Where is the justice in that?
 How can a perfectly Holy and righteous God freely acquit the guilty?
 Indeed, that is the great enigma of the Old Testament that is addressed, as we will see, only in Christ.”

-In this article I endevour to show four things:
+In this article I endeavor to show four things:

-- In Islam, man is intrinsically good but does bad because Allah determined it for him.
+- In Islam, man is intrinsically good but does badly because Allah determined it for him.
 In Christianity, man is intrinsically bad because of the effects of Adams fall.

 - Original Sin in Islam is decreed and made sure by God but in Christianity man sin from his own free volition.